BobNudd/Ash-Blog/source/about/index.md

 #### 2011

-I graduate with distinction and receive a phone call congratulating on the highest mark gained.
-I receive an offer for a research role but decline to pursue a Masters degree.
+I graduate with distinction, receive an offer for a research role but decline to pursue a Masters degree.

 #### 2011